charmed-kubernetes/bundle/fragments/k8s/cdk-converged/README.md

 # Adding optional storage

-Using [Juju Storage](https://jujucharms.com/docs/2.0/charms-storage), the Canonical Distribution of Kubernetes allows you to connect with durable storage devices such as [Ceph](https://ceph.com).
+Using [Juju Storage](https://jujucharms.com/docs/2.0/charms-storage), the Charmed Distribution of Kubernetes allows you to connect with durable storage devices such as [Ceph](https://ceph.com).

 Deploy a minimum of three ceph-mon and three ceph-osd charms: